 GOULD PIANO TRIO

-The Gould Piano Trio, recently compared to the great Beaux Arts Trio for their “musical fire”and dedication to the genre in the Washington Post, have remained at the forefront of the international chamber music scene for well over twenty years.
-Having been launched by their first prize at the Melbourne International Chamber Music Competition and subsequently selected as YCAT artists, they made tours in Europe and the USA as “Rising Stars,” making a highly successful debut at the Weill Recital Hall, described by Strad Magazine as “Pure Gould”.
-In recent years they have developed a close relationship with London’s Wigmore Hall, performing all the Dvorak Trios in a Czech Series, giving a recital in the BBC Radio 3 lunchtime series and now looking forward to their Beethoven Trios cycle in the 2017/18 season.
-At St. George’s, Bristol, they performed and recorded these trios live for Somm, arguably the pinnicle of the repertoire, and also brought a concentrated intensity for players and listeners alike in performances of the Schumann trios and Brahms Piano Quartets
+The Gould Piano Trio, recently compared to the great Beaux Arts Trio for their “musical fire” and dedication to the genre in The Washington Post, have remained at the forefront of the international chamber music scene for well over twenty years.
+Launched by their first prize at the Melbourne Chamber Music Competition and subsequently selected as YCAT Artists, they toured in Europe and the USA as “Rising Stars” and made a highly successful debut at the Weill Recital Hall, described by Strad Magazine as “Pure Gould”.
+Their appearances at London’s Wigmore Hall include the complete piano trios by Dvorak, Mendelssohn and Schubert and in the 2017-18 season a Beethoven cycle.
+At St George’s, Bristol, they performed and recorded these trios live for SOMM Records, arguably the pinnacle of the trio repertoire.

 Lucy Gould – Violin

 Benjamin Frith – Piano